 However, with natural makeup, wherein specific pHs are of focus as to keep your pure formulas safe and less inclined toward any contamination, tocopheryl acetate (that does not contain hydroquinone), with its incredible stability, is a boss at aiding in natural preservation.
 If it makes sense to our formulas' stability for you, you will see it in some products with us.
 If you prefer to shop products without it, just use the sidebar filter and select 'no tocopherol acetate.'

 Cosmetic products contain vitamin E from other sources, then, if not tocopheryl acetate.
-Vitamin E can come from soy (many of our customers are sensitive to soy!), palm (many dislike palm because of practices used in its harvesting), and wheat, leading to being a source of gluten (many companies do not know where their vitamin E comes from and/or if it does come from wheat, they may deem it a 'trace' value and not disclose this fact.).
+Vitamin E can come from soy (many of our customers are sensitive to soy), palm (many dislike palm because of practices used in its harvesting), and wheat, leading to being a source of gluten (many companies do not know where their vitamin E comes from and/or if it does come from wheat, they may deem it a 'trace' value and not disclose this fact.)

-Vitamin E is valuable in cosmetics, especially natural cosmetics, for stability it can offer a formula.
+Vitamin E is valuable in cosmetics, especially natural cosmetics, for stability that it can offer a formula.
 How do you weigh in, then?
 Tocopheryl acetate without hydroquinone vs. natural sources of vitamin E, often from soy, wheat, palm, and the like?

 To find your perfect formulas with Omiana, shop your preferred collections, use the sidebar filter, and read over the fully-disclosed ingredient lists on each page as well as the ingredient page.
 Please contact us anytime, too!

 COPYRIGHT NOTICE: Content is copyrighted by Omiana; we take plagiarism seriously and protect our content.